guerra-antonio/DeepPhysics-Nets/README.md

 3. **Physics-Informed Neural Networks (PINNs) for Differential Equations in Physics**
    This project leverages PINNs to solve some important differential equations in physics:
-   - **Schrödinger Equation**: Solves the time evolution of quantum states.
    - **Helmholtz Equation**: Simulates the spatial evolution of electromagnetic waves.
    - **Wave Equation**: Models the behavior of waves in different media.
    - **Second Harmonic Generation Equation**: Addresses the non-linear differential equation governing the second harmonic generation in optics.